cherrisimo/oekolopoly-rl/README.md

 ### Benchmarks

-The table shown in `benchmark.md` includes only agents with highest performance (not quantatively evaluated).
-In order to see own trained agent amongst the ones from baselines, the folder of the wished agent should be pasted to the `rl-trained-agents` directory.
-For example the first agent trained with PPO should be displayed in the benchmark table, this requires the folder `OekolopolyBox-v0_1` to be included in the already said directory.
-Path: **oekolopoly_agents** -> **ppo** -> **OekolopolyBox-v0_1**
+The table in `benchmark.md` displays only agents with the highest performance (not quantatively evaluated as stated by RL Baselines3 Zoo).
+In order to see own trained agent in comparison with the ones from baselines, the folder of the wished agent should be pasted to the `rl-trained-agents` directory.
+For example the first agent trained with PPO is to be displayed in the benchmark table, thus requiring the folder of the agent `OekolopolyBox-v0_1` to be moved to `rl-trained-agents`.

+Path to agent's folder: **oekolopoly_agents** -> **ppo** -> **OekolopolyBox-v0_1**

 Now generate benchmark: